Skip to Content

 There are many varieties of coat colors in the German Shepherd breed.
 These are the main ones:

-How Can I Tell if my German Shepherd is Purebred?
+How To Tell Your German Shepherd is Purebred

-If noticing white markings on your German Shepherd or when choosing a new puppy caused you to wonder if the dog was purebred, there are some other things you can look out for and do.
-So, how can you tell if your German Shepherd is purebred?
+If noticing white markings on your German Shepherd or when choosing a new puppy caused you to wonder if the dog was purebred, there are other things you can look out for and do.

 German Shepherd Pup with White Markings on chest.
 Can German Shepherds Have White Markings?